-The Summer 2017 Reading Buddies program starts June 25.
+The Fall 2017 Reading Buddies program starts September 24th and 25th.
 Applications are due no later than:

-- June 18 for Little Buddies and returning Big Buddy volunteers
+- September 10 for Little Buddies, returning Big Buddy volunteers, and new Big Buddy volunteers

-A Message from Program Coordinators Ashley Tseng & Kailey Heuston
+A Message from Program Coordinators Bridget Bell & Ryder Heuston

-- Parents of Little Buddies should stay in the Library at all times.
+- As a matter of Library Policy, parents of Little Buddies must remain in the Library at all times.

 Depending on the session you are signed-up for, we will meet: